Communication Studies, M.A.

 Provisional Admission

 The Communication Studies program may admit applicants provisionally who have an undergraduate degree GPA between 2.5 and 2.99 on a 4.0 scale.
-Students admitted provisionally must attain a 3.0 GPA their first semester in the program or be academically dismissed.
+Students admitted provisionally must attain a 3.0 GPA in their first semester in the program or be academically dismissed.

 Assistantships and Financial Support